 QPRC is committed to replenishing and developing its urban forest.
 If you would like a tree or trees planted in a specific location on Council land a request can be made for our consideration.

-Requests can be made to Council for the planting of trees in public spaces by contacting Council’s Customer Service team on 1300 735 025 or making a request via email to email@example.com
+Requests can be made to Council for planting of trees in public spaces via our online request system, contacting Council’s Customer Service team on 1300 735 025 or making a request via email to firstname.lastname@example.org

 The three organisations listed below keep registers of consulting and practising arborists.
 These organisations may be a useful resource when engaging an arborist to assess and report on trees, supervise works on or adjacent to trees, or for professional pruning or tree removal.